edgedb/edgedb/docs/stdlib/json.rst

         ... }'), 'w', '1');
         {'"foo"'}

-    This is useful when certain structure of JSON data is assumed, but cannot be reliably guaranteed:
+    This is useful when certain structure of JSON data is assumed, but cannot be reliably guaranteed.
+If the path cannot be followed for any reason, the empty set is returned:

     .. code-block:: edgeql-repl